meadowdata/meadowrun/README.md

 This has roughly the same semantics as the python built-in function `map(analyze_stuff, [file1, file2, ...])` but it runs distributed.

+Unlike for `run_function`, the conda enviornment (`myenv.yml`) for `run_map` must have meadowrun installed, as the remote process needs to communicate results back to the local process.

 ### Private git repos